 To get rockets into orbit, they need much more thrust than the amount that will get them up to the required altitude.
 They also need sufficient thrust to allow them to travel with very high orbital speed.

-To help visualise this, Newton imagined a cannon placed on a very high mountain.
+To help visualise this, the famous astronomer, mathematician and physicist Sir Isaac Newton imagined a cannon placed on a very high mountain.
 If the cannon ball is fired with enough speed, it will travel so fast that it falls towards the Earth but misses it entirely.
 This is what satellites are doing.

-There are approximately 3000 man-made satellites orbiting the Earth.
+Around 3000 satellites made by humans currently orbit the Earth.
 Each of these has been placed into orbit by a rocket.
-Some are as big as a washing machine, some as big as a bus, and the International Space Station is as roomy as a 5-bedroom house and, with its solar panels extended, is the size of a rugby field.
+Some are as small as a washing machine, others the size of a bus, and the International Space Station is as roomy as a 5-bedroom house and, with its solar panels extended, is the size of a rugby field.

 Getting deeper into space